Interpace Biosciences (NASDAQ:IDXG) Shares Gap Down to $4.34

-Shares of Interpace Biosciences, Inc. (NASDAQ:IDXG) gapped down prior to trading on Monday .
+Interpace Biosciences, Inc. (NASDAQ:IDXG) gapped down before the market opened on Monday .
 The stock had previously closed at $4.34, but opened at $4.01.
-Interpace Biosciences shares last traded at $4.01, with a volume of 601 shares.
+Interpace Biosciences shares last traded at $4.01, with a volume of 601 shares trading hands.

-A number of equities research analysts have weighed in on the company.
-Zacks Investment Research downgraded Interpace Biosciences from a “hold” rating to a “sell” rating in a report on Tuesday, September 29th.
-HC Wainwright restated a “buy” rating and set a $11.00 price objective (down previously from $12.00) on shares of Interpace Biosciences in a report on Friday, June 26th.
-Finally, ValuEngine downgraded Interpace Biosciences from a “strong-buy” rating to a “buy” rating in a report on Monday, August 3rd.
-One analyst has rated the stock with a sell rating and five have issued a buy rating to the stock.
-The company presently has a consensus rating of “Buy” and a consensus price target of $10.75.
+A number of research analysts have recently commented on IDXG shares.
+ValuEngine cut Interpace Biosciences from a “strong-buy” rating to a “buy” rating in a research report on Monday, August 3rd.
+HC Wainwright reaffirmed a “buy” rating and set a $11.00 price target (down previously from $12.00) on shares of Interpace Biosciences in a research report on Friday, June 26th.
+Finally, Zacks Investment Research cut Interpace Biosciences from a “hold” rating to a “sell” rating in a research report on Tuesday, September 29th.
+One research analyst has rated the stock with a sell rating and five have given a buy rating to the company’s stock.
+Interpace Biosciences currently has an average rating of “Buy” and an average target price of $10.75.

 Interpace Biosciences, Inc provides molecular diagnostic tests, bioinformatics, and pathology services for evaluating cancer risk in the United States.
 The company offers PancraGEN, a pancreatic cyst and pancreaticobiliary solid lesion genomic test that helps physicians better assess risk of pancreaticobiliary cancers using its PathFinderTG platform; and ThyGeNEXT, an oncogenic mutation panel to identify malignant thyroid nodules.